wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-page-live-chat-dr.md

 });
 ```

-Lastly, we need to set up the webhook URL, which gets all the events that occur on the application, and can be used for debugging or further functionality developement.
+Lastly, we need to set up the webhook URL, which gets all the events that occur on the application, and can be used for debugging or further functionality development.

 ```javascript
 app.route('/webhooks/event').post((req, res) => {